-Winner of the 2005 World Piano Competition in Cincinnati, Ilya received his first award when twelve years old at the Young Artists Concerto Competition in St. Petersburg, Russia.
-In 1997, he received the Mayor of St. Petersburg's Young Talents Award.
-Several other awards followed.
-Ilya attended the Rimsky-Korsikov College of Music in St. Petersburg.
-He then moved to New York City to attend Mannes College of Music where he studied with legendary pianist, Vladimir Feltsman.
+Ilya Yakushev, a young concert pianist from Russia began his extraordinary performing career after winning the 2005 World Piano Competition in Cincinnati, Ohio.
+He began winning awards when he was 12 years old.
+His first was the Young Artist Concerto Competition in St. Petersburg, Russia.
+He also received the Mayor of St. Petersburg Young Talent Award.
+Ilya attended the Rimsky-Korsakov College of Music in St. Petersburg.
+He then moved to the United States, and attended the Mannes College of Music in New York City.
+It was here that he had the privilege of studying with the legendary pianist, Vladimir Feltsman.

-Ilya continues to astound and mesmerize audiences on three continents.
-He has performed at Weill Recital Hall at Carnegie Hall, Davies Symphony Hall in San Francisco and many others.
-He has performed with several orchestras including the BBC Concert Orchestra and the Boston Pops.
+Ilya's reputation grew as he astounded and mesmerized audiences on three continents.
+His many solo performances included Weill Recital Hall at Carnegie Hall and Davies Symphony Hall in San Francisco.
+His performances with several orchestras, included the BBC Concert Orchestra and the Boston Pops.
+His public acclaim is well stated below.

 “Yakushev, whose playing shares a spiritual quality with his mentor, Vladimir Feltsman, alternated power with a silken touch; his eloquent playing ranged from the cataclysmic to the poetic, with many passages of extreme beauty.” - The Reading Eagle